-Kyoto has many great ryokans (traditional Japanese inns) so consider if you would like to stay at a ryokan instead of a western hotel.
-We really enjoy staying at ryokans but you must be OK with sleeping on a bed on the floor.
+Kyoto has many great ryokan (traditional Japanese inns) so consider if you would like to stay at a ryokan instead of a western hotel.
+We really enjoy staying at ryokan but you must be OK with sleeping on a futon on the floor rather than a bed.
 Most ryokans also include kaiseki dinner/breakfast in addition to accommodation.

-These are our top picks for the best hotels and ryokans in Kyoto for every budget.
+These are our top picks for the best hotels and ryokan in Kyoto for every budget.